 “And the best part is that I don’t deserve any of it.”

 I immediately regret that someone knows how rich I am, so I leave the bank in a hurry and then walk around until I return twenty minutes later.
 I check Asier’s recent movements.
 No entries suggest a regular paycheck.
 The dead man must have been a bum, a wealthy one.
 I sigh.
 Maybe I’ll do some good with this money, starting with buying plenty of things I want.
-Maybe I’ll burn it all, one stack per week.
+I may burn it all, one stack per week.

 I run back to the library, and Amazon finally allows me to order not only a couple of fancy ouija boards, but also two call bells and a voice recorder.
 And a new monitor, one of those aimed at gamers.
 My heart beats loudly.
 I will buy the entire world.

 Ever since I hijacked this guy’s life, I hadn’t felt that the decision to approach Alazne was available.
-As if I were in a video game, I needed to fulfill the condition of being able to pay for the date I wanted to invite her to.
+As if I were in a video game, I needed to fulfill the condition of being able to pay for the date to which I wanted to invite her.
 How could any guy show his face to the beloved he wants to conquer, if he can’t even flaunt his disposable income?
 That I remained a woman inside didn’t change anything: Alazne didn’t know I existed, and she needed an excuse to care.
 Everyone cares about money.
 Once she’s trapped by the money pit, I can entice her with more juicy and intimate treats, like this penis I can’t wait to test.

-There must be something ingrained in men’s brains regarding the peculiar relationship with their hanging boy, because I feel the urge to photograph it, print like a hundred of them and paste them all over the city.
+There must be something ingrained in men’s brains regarding the peculiar relationship with their hanging boy, because I feel the urge to photograph it, print like a hundred and paste them all over the city.
 I needed people to look at it.
 Strangers, even.
 I am so proud about it that I can hardly contain myself.

 In any case, I have unlocked the decision to approach my beloved Alazne.
 With the amount waiting to be wasted in Asier’s account, and assuming that I would spend exactly a hundred euros per date, I could invite Alazne to two thousand and three hundred dates!
 Wait… That doesn’t sound like much at the end of the day.
 Is my math off?
 That’s like six years worth of dates.
-How the hell would I bankroll the rest of my life?
+How the hell will I bankroll the rest of my life?
 I should look into investing.

 In the present, I have bigger worries to handle.
 For example, how to keep my pulse steady as I finally get off at the bus stop from which it will only take walking for two minutes until I reach the apartment building where my Alazne lives.
 It’s an unremarkable five-story bulding almost sandwiched between a parish church and a Civil Guard station, the kind of home where I always imagined that mainly employees of small shops as well as retirees live.
 At this hour of the morning, close to midday, the only ones in these streets are housewives, old people and those perennially dependent on the welfare state.
 And as I stand awkwardly next to the front door, which likely came with the house when it was built in the seventies, I miss for the first time all my former privileges as a ghost.
-Alazne must be inside of her grotty apartment, and yet I can’t see her, hear her nor in any way anticipate her state unless she decides to come out through this very doorway.
-Given someone as reclusive as my beloved, who when she could get away with it wouldn’t leave her home for a few days, it might be a matter of pure luck whether I end up finally meeting her in person as I wait outside of her place.
+Alazne must be inside of her grotty apartment, and yet I can’t see her, hear her nor in any way anticipate her state unless she decides to come out through this doorway.
+Given someone as reclusive as my beloved, who when she could get away with it wouldn’t leave her home for a few days, it may be a matter of pure luck whether I end up finally meeting her in person as I wait outside of her place.

 I didn’t bother coming up with a plan.
 I simply hoped that I would fulfill my dream of staring into Alazne’s eyes while being acknowledged by her.
 And even if she does come out, what the hell could I say to her?
 I’m a stranger.
-I know her well enough that a tall, mostly well-built male stranger close to ten years older than her would make her feel small and insignificant, and hopefully horny.
+I know her enough that a tall, mostly well-built man close to ten years older than her would make her feel small and insignificant, and hopefully horny.

 “What the hell are you waiting around here for?”